 By having a disability income rider on your policy, you are protected.
 With this, you receive a monthly income (or just a waiver of premium as seen in the next section) as long as you meet the requirements for disability in your policy.
 This income is often 1 percent of the policy’s value—someone with a $250,000 policy would receive $2,500.
 Depending on your policy’s terms, you may have to be disabled for a certain period of time before you are able to request your disability income.

 This source of revenue might last as long as the insured remains alive, or until a certain age, based on the policy’s specific language.

 Getting income from the disability income rider will raise the cost of a policy, but the benefit tends to outweigh the additional costs.
-Although the higher rate is still cheaper than the actual life insurance fees for the policy, it is prudent to comprehend these additional expenses before adding them.
-At times, this might be a cheaper way to go than buying an individual disability policy, and other times it might be costlier.
-We regularly suggest to clients that they look at every option thoroughly prior to making a buying choice.
+Although the higher rate is still cheaper than the actual life insurance fees for the policy, it is really important to know what exactly these additional expenses are before adding them.

 Waiver of Premium

 Much like an individual life insurance rider called a “waiver of premium rider”, the disability income rider will usually wave insurance premium charges in the future.
 This can potentially make an individual waiver of premium rider redundant and unnecessary for a policy if a disability income rider is currently attached to it.